roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod management/Use preemptible instances.md

 When you use a preemptible instance, we recommend that you follow these suggestions:

 -   When you set your bid, consider market price fluctuations.
 Only if your bid is higher than bids from other customers, the request is accepted and processed, and the created instance will not be released due to price fluctuations.
 In addition, you must submit the price based on the expected requirements of your workloads.
 -   We recommend that you store important data in a storage medium that is not affected by the release of preemptible instances.
-For example, you can use a cloud disk that will not be released along with the preemptible instance, or choose external storage such as Network Attached Storage \(NAS\).
+For example, you can use a cloud disk that will not be released along with the preemptible instance, or choose external storage such as Network-attached storage \(NAS\).

 You can create a preemptible instance in one of the following ways:

--   Specify the ECS instance type.
+-   Specify the type of Elastic Compute Service \(ECS\) instance.

     The preemptible instance is billed based on the market price and discount for a pay-as-you-go ECS instance of the specified instance type at the time of purchase.

 -   Specify CPU and memory specifications.

     ECI automatically matches ECS instance types that meet the price requirement.
 The market price of the selected instance type is adopted as the base market price.
-Discounts are applied based on the base market price instead of the pay-as-you-go price of CPU/memory resources of the corresponding ECI.
+Discounts are applied based on the base market price instead of the pay-as-you-go price of CPU and memory resources of the corresponding ECI.
 Specifying CPU and memory specifications is equivalent to specifying the ECS instance type.

 ## Scenarios